gitkenan/Data_Structures_and_Algorithms/README.md

 ## Main Goal

 The primary aim of this repository is to enhance my Python programming skills and deepen my understanding of data structures and algorithms.
-I start by showing problems and then go the extra mile by adding detailed comments to explain the inner workings of my solutions.
+I start by showing problems and then go the extra mile by adding detailed comments to explain the inner workings of the solutions.
 The key objective here is to foster a deeper understanding of the code and perhaps write some tests too...

 ## Specific Goals